MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_1_1_ValidateLabEnvironment.md

 5. Select **Launch trial**.

-6. You should be directed to the **Dynamics 365 Marketing** model-driven application.
+6. You should be directed to the **Dynamics 365 Customer Insights - Journeys** model-driven application.

 ### Task 2 – Set up Customer Voice